-At Securicy we have helped many companies develop and implement information security programs.
-We always recommend starting with policies and procedures as the first step in the implementation as it helps set the baseline for your infosec program.
+At Securicy, we’ve helped many companies develop and implement information security programs.
+We always recommend starting with policies and procedures as the first step in the implementation.
+This helps set the baseline for your infosec program.
 If you try to implement a program without the framework and guidance of policies and procedures, how can your program be successful?

-Policies and procedures outline every team member’s responsibilities at your company, from the CEO to the newly hired intern.
-These documents will help your company by defining best practices that secure not only your company and employees but also your reputation and client data.
+Policies and procedures outline every team members’ responsibilities at your company, from the CEO down to the newly hired intern.
+These documents will help your company by defining best practices that secure your company and employees.
+And also your reputation and client data.

-Taking your time to set the baseline of your information security program will help to not only secure your company but will allow your company to grow and secure new business.
+Taking your time to set the baseline of your information security program will help secure your company.
+It also allow your company to grow and secure new business.

 Policies and procedures define who does what in the security program.
-We have touched on the concept of making information security as part of your company culture.
+We have talked before about the concept of making information security part of your company culture.
 Your employees are on the front lines and, in most cases, are the weakest link when it comes to your infosec program.

-Once your policies and procedures are defined they outline what your employees are responsible for, educates them on the best practices, and can be a method for explaining why your company takes security seriously.
+Once your policies and procedures are defined, they outline what your employees are responsible for and educate them on the best practices.
+You can use them to explain why your company takes security seriously.

-If your employees do not understand why they need to use secure passwords, why they should not give away confidential information to anyone who asks, or what they need to do to secure themselves or your company it may lead to an eventual data loss or a possible security incident.
-Your employees not knowing what a qualifies as a security incident is or the process for reporting the incident could lead to fines, legal issues, or a decline in your company’s reputation.
+If your employees do not understand why they need to use secure passwords, why they should not give away confidential information to anyone who asks, or what they need to do to secure themselves (and your company)… that could lead to an eventual data loss or a possible security incident.
+Your employees not knowing what qualifies as a “security incident” or the process for reporting the incident could lead to fines, legal issues, or a decline in your company’s reputation.

-Infosec programs take time and patience.
-Policies and procedures can help set the baseline and will provide, at the very least, basic information security best practices in your company.
+InfoSec programs take time and patience.
+Security policies and procedures set the baseline and will provide, at the very least, basic information security best practices in your company.
 Starting with the policies and procedures helps to break a large project of eventual audits and certifications into a smaller section.
 It will also help to address shortcomings that will be brought to light when implementing your policies and procedures.